Hyperunison/platform_documentation/test-mappings/test-mapping.md

-# How to test mappings
+# How to Test Mappings

 There are several ways to test mappings:

-- Intermediate export - export of concrete table from CDM.
+- **Intermediate Export**: Export a specific table from the CDM to validate mapping accuracy.
-- Query with API playground
+- **Query with API Playground**: Use API and UQL queries to explore results and distributions.
-- Full data export - export of all mapped data.
+- **Full Data Export**: Export all mapped data for verification.

+---

-## Intermediate export
+## Intermediate Export

-Available only if:
+**Prerequisites**:
-- User runner has permissions for intermediate export
+- The runner has permissions for intermediate export.
-- Data was mapped to the CDM table and all SQL expressions are correct
+- Data has been mapped to a CDM table, and all SQL expressions are correct.

-Each mapped CDM table may be exported to check mapping correctness.
-Export works only to CSV format.
-All you need is:
+Each mapped CDM table can be exported to verify the correctness of the mapping.
+Exports are available only in CSV format.

-- Open structure mapping
+**Steps**:
+1. Open the **Structure Mapping** section.
-- Select interested CDM entity
+2. Select the relevant CDM entity.
-- Click on "intermediate export" button and
+3. Click the **Intermediate Export** button.
-- Wait for export
+4. Wait for the export process to complete.
-- Download CSV file and explore it
+5. Download the CSV file and review its content to verify the mapping.

+---

-## Query with API playground
+## Query with API Playground

-- Use API playground and UQL
+1. Use the **API Playground** to execute queries.
+2. Build a query using **UQL** (Unison Query Language).
-- Build query and explore results data and distributions
+3. Analyze the returned data and its distributions to ensure correctness.

+---

-## Full data export
+## Full Data Export

-- Open structure mapping of the dataset of interest
+1. Open the **Structure Mapping** section for the dataset of interest.
-- Go to the export page
+2. Navigate to the **Export Page**.
-- Select type of export (db or csv)
+3. Select the export type: database (`db`) or CSV.
-- Follow the instructions
+4. Follow the provided instructions to complete the export process.